8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • Expensive

-Lelo HEX is a beginner-friendly condom.
+Lelo HEX is a beginner-friendly first-time condom.
 It rolls out very easily, so you won’t have much trouble even if you’re a first-timer.

 It also doesn’t slip because of its innovative inner hexagon texture, so you can have peace of mind when getting it on with your partner.